Thoseyearsbrian/Aegis/Docs/en-US/README.md

 Aegis uses GitHub-based versioning and automation to stay up to date without manual intervention.
 It fully supports remote rule subscription for Surge.

+If configuration auto-reload is not enabled, you can manually refresh external resources or reload the profile to ensure the ruleset stays up to date.

 ## Surge IPv4 Configuration Links

 Aegis (CN): https://raw.githubusercontent.com/Thoseyearsbrian/Aegis/main/Surge/config/Spec/Aegis_CN.conf